 Because these days, every brand out there makes small power tools with the DIY person in mind.
 If you don’t have these power tools, the dollhouse still can be done with just using hand tools (hand tools will be discussed later in this article), but it will take you a bit longer to finish, obviously.

-1. A Mini Table Saw.
+1. A Mini Table Saw to cut the wood for miniatures.

 It would be advisable to watch a Youtube video or two though before starting to work with this machine!